sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 7.)
-Within the Windows (C:) Folder, create a folder named "PHP" and extract all files from the compressed zip folder into the recently made PHP folder.
+Within the Windows (C:) folder, create a folder named "PHP" and extract all files from the compressed zip folder into the recently made PHP folder.
 <p>
 </p>
 <p>